benjosephjones07/milestone-project-memory-game/README.md

 ### Code

 * [This](https://github.com/Code-Institute-Solutions/SampleREADME#code-institute-website) Code Institute README.md template was consulted and tailored during the writing of this README.md file for the purposes of structure, typical README.md contents, and boiler plate materials.
+* The shuffling function used within this project is tailored from Web Dev Junkie and can be found at this link (https://www.youtube.com/watch?v=bbb9dZotsOc).

 ### Content